 Ronnie is black and Isabell is white, which presented its own set of difficulties at that time.
 Isabell’s parents didn’t mind the fact, the couple explain, but Ronnie’s family did.
 “His family were against it because we were a mixed marriage, but he said, 'We’re getting married and you'll have to like it’.”
 After a few years, Isabell won them over: “They thought I was the best thing since sliced bread,” she says proudly.
 When I ask Ronnie what kind of prejudice they faced as an interracial couple, he tells me they used to get a lot of looks on the street, but that the biggest challenge of their relationship was getting a mortgage.
 “When we decided to buy a house, building societies would not lend to us because I were black,” says Ronnie.
 In his eyes, there were only two things they could do: “Ride it or fight it.”
 They decided to ride it.
 “Nothing and nobody, whatever they said, made any difference to us.
 We just got on, living our lives.”

-Like Ron and Ellen, Isabell and Ronnie believe that for young people today, there are just more choices to make, and that can confuse matters of the heart.
+Like Jill and Michael, Isabell and Ronnie believe that for young people today, there are just more choices to make, and that can confuse matters of the heart.
 “There’s a world out there now that they can go and explore, whereas it wasn't that easy in our time,” says Isabell.
 “There wasn't the ability to fly to different countries and do all that.
 Young people can go and follow their dreams.”
 And then there’s the contraceptive pill, she adds: “They don't have children as young 'cause they don't have to, but in our day it was the luck of the draw.”
 Ronnie, meanwhile, believes the pressures on couples today are mostly financial: “When we got married we purchased one thing at a time.
 When the first one were paid, we’d go buy something else.
 Whereas today they get married, then they want everything there and then.
 The bills start coming in for all these things they purchased and it creates problems.”